AI-Powered Public Health Technology

 Interpretable Models: When possible, we use inherently interpretable algorithms (decision trees, linear models, GAMs).
 For complex deep learning, we apply SHAP values, LIME, and attention visualization.

-Model Cards: Every model is documented with a model card detailing intended use, training data, performance metrics, limitations, and ethical considerations.
+Model Cards: Every prototype should have a model card detailing intended use, excluded use, data requirements, limitations, validation needs, and governance.

 Stakeholder Communication: Technical outputs are translated into plain language for policymakers and communities, with clear uncertainty quantification.